 If these treatments do not work or if you experience chronic or recurrent symptoms, then you may need to see a doctor about prescription medicines.
 In this case, you will need to consult with your doctor about which type of medication is best for you.
-There are several types of drugs that can help fight off infections including antibiotics and steroids.
+There are several types of drugs that can help fight off infections including antibiotics and supplements like steroids.

 Over the counter medicines are not the only form of treatment for bladder infections.
 They are just one option and often times, these are not effective.

 Other treatments you may want to consider include pelvic pain relievers and even surgery.
 Sometimes, surgery is recommended after consulting with a doctor because it is a much stronger form of treatment that just using over the counter medications or over the counter pain medication alone.

 Other pain relievers are non-steroidal like acetaminophen and ibuprofen and in rare cases, muscle relaxers.
 These pain killers can be used as a preventative measure to try to keep the muscles of the pelvic floor relaxed so that you do not feel the urge to urinate as often.

 In the end, when it comes to dealing with bladder infections, prevention is usually better than a cure.
 So the best thing to do is to avoid contracting an infection in the first place.
 Try not to touch or otherwise cause irritation to your urinary opening as this can lead to a painful infection.

 By making simple steps to prevent an infection, you can reduce your chances of getting one.
 Prevention is much better than having to deal with a long lasting or recurring infection.